 He says, “You’ll always wonder if you’ve done enough.
 Did I do the right thing?
 Did I say the right thing?
 Did I handle a learning situation in the best way possible?
 What I’ve learned is to just have a little trust in myself, and to know that whatever comes at me, I’ll have the answers for them.
 They may not always be the easy answers, but I’ll give them the honest answer.
 Once you’re a father, you’re a father forever.
 No matter how old you get”

 Daniel is standing by this self proclaimed statement as he continues to navigate his parenting journey.

 Keep scrolling to read what he has to say on the following subjects:

 Tristan (left) is eleven, and Aiden (right) is nine.
 They’re both complementary of each other.
 I’m close to both of them, and there are qualities I recognize in each of them in their own way.
 Tristan my older son likes musical theatre.
 I have a background in theatre.
 He likes to sing, he’s artistic, and a big communicator whereas Aiden is highly competitive, more physical.
 He loves to run, so we are similar in that perspective because I was also an athlete, and a runner.

 Bonding comes very naturally.
 With the advancements of technology like Facetime, and Skype, I started very early with them doing regular sessions in addition to seeing them every other weekend in Ottawa.
 I would do puppet shows to maintain their attention on Skype, and I would read books to them before bed.
 It’s all about trying to get them to interact with me as much as possible.
-Some of my most joyous times happen when I’m with my wife, and my kids.
-Time is key, and my now wife Claire has supported me, and made it possible to be as present as I can be in their lives.
+Some of my most joyous times happen when I’m with them.

 On Pressures of Balancing Work Life, and Fatherhood: